 We also understand the potential threats from invasive species, pests, diseases and human activity.
 We are qualified to advise you on the development impact, disposal options, legal obligations and management of such issues.

-In particularly high demand are our Japanese knotweed specialists who are qualified to help you minimise, treat and dispatch this and other invasive species, such as ragwort and hogweed.
+In particularly high demand is our Japanese knotweed service, helping you minimise, treat and dispatch this and other invasive species, such as ragwort and hogweed.